Royal Rumble (2006): Storylines

 The event included matches that resulted from scripted storylines.
-Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Raw and SmackDown!.
+Results were predetermined by WWE's writers on the Raw and SmackDown! brands, while storylines were produced on WWE's weekly television shows, Raw and SmackDown!.

 Prior to the annual Royal Rumble match, several qualifying matches for the match took place on WWE's flagship television programs.
 The first three qualifying matches were held on the January 9 episode of Raw.
-Chavo Guerrero Jr. defeated Rob Conway, Shelton Benjamin defeated Val Venis, and Kane defeated Snitsky, meaning they had earned a place in the Rumble.
+Chavo Guerrero defeated Rob Conway, Shelton Benjamin defeated Val Venis, and Kane defeated Snitsky, meaning they had earned a place in the Rumble.
 A Battle Royal also took place on the January 16 episode of WWE Heat in addition to a Singles match between Trevor Murdoch and Antonio Thomas, which Murdoch won.